 Don’t ever hesitate to ask for help!
 Family and friends are supposed to be there for each other, especially around the holidays.
 It’s never a bad idea to ask your guests to bring their favorite dish or beverage to the party.
 It’ll be one less thing you have to worry about and it’ll save you both time and money.

 Use these ideas to create an amazing, yet affordable Thanksgiving dinner that you and your family will love.
 But don’t stop there, feel free to use these guidelines to save money on all your meals.
-With all the money you’ll save, you could easily avoid the need for a title loan the next time a financial emergency comes up.
+With all the money you’ll save, you could easily avoid the need for a payday loan the next time a financial emergency comes up.